 Digging clams on the beach will enable you to craft fish bait.
 Yarp.

-Yep, you can arrange and rearrange the trees on your island much more quickly now by simply moving them around.
-It looks like you have to eat some fruit to gain the strength to dig up and transport an entire tree - see below:
+Yep, you can arrange and rearrange most fixtures of your island - including services - by simply relocating them around.
+It looks like you have to eat some fruit to gain the strength to dig up and transport trees - see below:

 You can now do your best Luke Skywalker impression and vault over the water with a pole, which should save time getting around the island.
 Blue milk and submerged X-Wing unconfirmed.